CloudCannon/auth-screen-iframes/content/_index.md

                 content:
                   text: >-
-                    Enhanced editable regions, configuration mode, a refreshed UI, and performance improvements are on the way..
+                    Enhanced editable regions, configuration mode, a refreshed UI, and performance improvements are on the way...
                 style:
                   heading_level: h3
                   text_color: Primary